Development-David/SimpleGrid-Flex/README.md

 # SimpleGrid-Flex
-Extremely simple examples for using grid in the main layout and flex in components
+Extremely simple example for using grid in the main layout and flex in components